sheetdb/slate/source/includes/_handlebars.md

 * You can limit and offset your response using `data-sheetdb-limit` and `data-sheetdb-offset` attributes
 * You can search for specific data in your sheet using `data-sheetdb-search` attribute.
 If you want to use more than one condition join them using & symbol.
 Example: `data-sheetdb-search="name=Tom&age=15"`
 * You can sort the response using `data-sheetdb-sort-by` attribute - it should be a name of the column you want to sort by.
 You can alo specify the order using `data-sheetdb-sort-order` - (desc or asc)
+* If the result is not found (e.g. in search or query string) you can use the `data-sheetdb-not-found-message` attribute and as the value give the message which will be displayed to the user.

 <aside class="notice">
 If you are using Vue.js, you have to use <code>v-pre</code> attribute on elements that contain our snippets, like following: <code>&#60;div v-pre>{{name}}&#60;/div></code>